-Complete the steps described in the rest of this page, and in about five minutes you'll have a simple Python command-line application that makes requests to the Google Calendar API.
+Complete the steps described in the rest of this page to create a simple Python command-line application that makes requests to the Google Calendar API.

 To run this quickstart, you'll need:

 - The pip package management tool

 - A Google account with Google Calendar enabled